openstack/nova-specs/specs/zed/approved/pci-device-tracking-in-placement.rst

 In general, this is expected to improve the scheduling performance but should have no runtime performance impact on guests.

-The introduction of a new prefilter will make the computation of the placement query slightly longer and the resulting execution time may increase for instances with PCI requests but should have no effect for instances without PCI requests.
-This added complexity is expected to be offset by the removal of the requirement to enable the ``PciPassthroughFilter`` scheduler filter eventually.
-As a result of the offloading of the filtering to Placement and the removal of reschedules due to racing for the last PCI device on a host, the overall performance is expected to improve.
+The introduction of new PCI ``RequestGroup`` objects will make the computation of the placement query slightly longer and the resulting execution time may increase for instances with PCI requests but should have no effect for instances without PCI requests.
+This added complexity is expected to be offset the result of the offloading of the filtering to Placement and the removal of reschedules due to racing for the last PCI device on a host, the overall performance is expected to improve.

 Other deployer impact
 ---------------------

 To utilize the new feature the operator will have to define two new config options.
-One to enable the placement prefilter and a second to enable the reporting of the PCI devices to Placement.
+One to enable the placement scheduling logic and a second to enable the reporting of the PCI devices to Placement.

 Developer impact
 ----------------

-Drivers, other than the libvirt virt driver, need to be adapted to use the new Placement based PCI device tracking.
+None

 Upgrade impact
 --------------